jseba/jseba.dev/src/entries/work/2017-microsoft.md

 operating system.
 One was to ensure that the new operating system can be certified by the Wi-Fi Alliance (WFA) for proper Wi-Fi operation by updating the Microsoft toolkit used during the certification process.
-Another was to bring up support for NFC hardware by porting the service required to interface with the driver.
+Another was to bring up support for NFC hardware by bringing up the service required to interface with the driver.